-The Council has completed an assessment of updated costs for the proposed Sands Centre Redevelopment and a decision was made by full Council in June 2019 to progress the delivery of new leisure facilities at the Sands Centre.
-The Council's capital programme will reflect the £25.5million scheme and funding with completion of the scheme anticipated in mid-2021.
+The Council has completed an assessment of updated costs for the proposed Sands Centre Redevelopment and a decision was made by Council in June 2019 to progress the delivery of new leisure facilities at the Sands Centre.
+The Council's capital programme reflects the £25.5million scheme and funding with completion of the scheme anticipated in mid-2021.
+Progress continues to be made enabling work on-site and at the former Newman School site.
+Due to the Coronavirus epidemic some challenges have been encountered with regard to supply of materials and labour.
+In addition, the Sands Centre events hall was requisitioned as a Covid-19 Recovery Centre and was for a period converted into a temporary hospital facility.

 The Council continues to work with key partners to deliver the World Health Organisation Phase VI Healthy City Action Plan.
-Phase VII details are to be released in early 2019 and mapping has been linked to the Cumbria Health and Wellbeing Strategy, Cumbria Public Health Strategy and the 6Ps to assist in action plan development.
-The Carlisle Partnership has completed further development of the Place Standard, with a funding submission being developed and partners exploring its use.
+Phase VII details were released in 2019 for review.
+Work on mapping the links to the Cumbria Health and Wellbeing Strategy, Cumbria Public Health Strategy and the 6Ps will assist in action plan development.
+The Carlisle Partnership has completed further development of the Place Standard, with a funding submission to the National Lottery being successful.

 The Carlisle Partnership continues to support and develop the Food City Partnership which includes: Local Healthy Eating Options; Carlisle Food Charter; food sector supply chain development; food skills; education and tourism.
+A mapping document has been developed to capture activity and identify need.
+The City Council was successful in its application to Sustainable Food Cities for both the campaigns grant and the coordinator grant, the award has been extended due to the current Covid-19 crisis.

 Work has been undertaken with partners to promote workplace health across the partnership.
-The Council has led by example by achieving the Better Health at Work Bronze Award.
+The Council has led by example by achieving the Better Health at Work Silver Award (December 2019), we are now working towards a Gold Award.